marc-thieme/makeframes/README.typ

 ```
 ]

-For more information on how to define your own styling function, plaese look into the `styling` module.
+For more information on how to define your own styling function, please look into the `styling` module.

 = Edge Cases
 #let (example, feature, variant) = (